-A friend of mind asked me if I have any writer advice, she said it might help her continue on with her writing.
+A friend of mine asked me if I have any writing advice, she said it might help her continue on with her writing.

 A second later I answered, only calmer.